European Space Agency: Non-full member states

-Slovenia

-Since 2016, Slovenia has been an associated member of the ESA.
+Previously associated members were Austria, Norway, Finland and Slovenia, all of which later joined the ESA as full members.
+Since January 2025 there have been four associate members: Latvia, Lithuania, Slovakia and Canada.
+The three European members have shown interest in full membership and may eventually apply within the next years.

 Latvia

 Latvia became the second current associated member on 30 June 2020, when the Association Agreement was signed by ESA Director Jan Wörner and the Minister of Education and Science of Latvia, Ilga Šuplinska in Riga.
 The Saeima ratified it on 27 July.

 Lithuania

 In May 2021, Lithuania became the third current associated member.
 As a consequence its citizens became eligible to apply to the 2022 ESA Astronaut group, applications for which were scheduled to close one week later.
 The deadline was therefore extended by three weeks to allow Lithuanians a fair chance to apply.

 Slovakia

-Slovakia’s Associate membership came into effect on 13 October 2022, for an initial duration of seven years.
-The Association Agreement supersedes the European Cooperating State (ECS) Agreement, which entered into force upon Slovakia’s subscription to the Plan for European Cooperating States Charter on 4 February 2016, a scheme introduced at ESA in 2001.
+Slovakia's Associate membership came into effect on 13 October 2022, for an initial duration of seven years.
+The Association Agreement supersedes the European Cooperating State (ECS) Agreement, which entered into force upon Slovakia's subscription to the Plan for European Cooperating States Charter on 4 February 2016, a scheme introduced at ESA in 2001.
 The ECS Agreement was subsequently extended until 3 August 2022.